 “Yeh’d go to the Ten Days Tavern, its in tha’ direction and straigh’ on fer a bit.”
 He pointed a rough, calloused hand in the direction of the tavern.
 “Ask for Wolf, he’s the one recruitin’ fer the Cap’n.
 Yeh’d best be careful on yer way over there.
-If’n anyone asks, say yer a willin’ recruit, yeh shouldna ‘ave any trouble.”
+This town ‘as seen better days.”

-Natiir smiled a small smile, thanked the sailors and headed in the direction of the tavern.
-The rain began to fall more heavily around Natiir as he walked and he watched the few remaining towns people attempting to find shelter from the storm.
+Natiir smiled a small smile, thanked the sailors, and headed in the direction of the tavern.
+The rain began to fall more heavily around Natiir as he walked and he watched some of the towns people attempting to find shelter from the storm.
 The town itself was ruddy and worn, most of the houses had large holes in the walls and roofs.

 Natiir glanced around as he walked and looked into the sad, broken faces of the people watching him with a hopeful glint in their eyes.
 The moment he locked eyes with any of them, they looked away immediately; they saw no sympathy in his eyes.
 The town didn’t improve much the the closer he came to the tavern, in fact it seemed to be getting worse.
-I’ve never seen such a decrepit place, he thought, shaking his head as he passed a decaying corpse lying on the street.
+He had never seen such a decrepit place.
+He shook his head as he passed a decaying corpse lying on the street.

 The tavern was quite a ways off from the harbor and was surrounded by some bent and gnarled willow trees, giving the place an eerie feel.
 He stopped a few yards away from the entrance of the tavern, looking up at the sign that was swaying heavily in the wind and nearly falling off of its hinges.
 The building was definitely old and in need of some maintenance, but it wasn’t nearly as rundown as the rest of the village.

-Up to the door he walked, not knowing what to expect on the other side.
-Placing his hand on the door handle, he pushed the door open and open it did, with an exceedingly loud creak that attracted everyone’s attention.
+He walked up to the dark wooden door, not knowing what to expect on the other side.
+Placing his hand on the handle, he pushed the door open with an exceedingly loud creak that attracted everyones attention.
 He walked in, the wind slamming the door behind him.